Xre0uS/KiD/README.md

 The internal connections and layout of the completed keyboard are as follows:
 ![alt text](resources/keyboard_internal.png)

+## Programming Digispark

+To program Digispark to deliver the keystrokes we wanted, we need an IDE to write to Digispark.
+We can use either the Arduino IDE or the PIO extenstion in Visual Studio Code.
+After the desired code are written into the IDE, press the upload button in the IDE and connect Digispark into the computer.
+The sorce code of the Digispark keystrokes will be explained at a later section.

 ## Digispark bootloader

 By default, the Digispark have a 5 second programming delay once plugged in for uploading new code.
 This has caused issues for Windows to fail to recognise Digispark as a USB device when it is connected to the hub with another keyboard, a new bootloader is needed to remove the delay, removing the delay also allows the attack to be carried out faster.